biojava/biojava.github.io/wiki/GSoC:PTM.md

 `   public String getFomula() {...}`
 `   public String getParentComp() {...}`

-`   // The PTMConstraints interface defines the constraints such as what types of amino acid it attaches/modifies, `
+`   // The PTMConstraints interface defines the constraints such as what types of `
-`   // on which atom, whether on terminals, etc.`
+`   // amino acids it attaches/modifies, on which atom, whether on terminals, etc.`
 `   public PTMConstraints getConstraints() {...};`

 `   // Builder pattern could be helpful for registration.`